HEPES

-HEPES (4-(2-hydroxyethyl)-1-piperazineethanesulfonic acid) is a zwitterionic sulfonic acid buffering agent; one of the twenty Good's buffers.
+HEPES (4-(2-hydroxyethyl)-1-piperazineethanesulfonic acid) is a zwitterionic sulfonic acid buffering agent.
+It is one of the twenty Good's buffers.
 HEPES is widely used in cell culture, largely because it is better at maintaining physiological pH despite changes in carbon dioxide concentration (produced by aerobic respiration) when compared to bicarbonate buffers, which are also commonly used in cell culture.
-Lepe-Zuniga et al. reported an unwanted photochemical process wherein HEPES when exposed to ambient light produces hydrogen peroxide, which is not a problem in bicarbonate-based cell culture buffers.
-It is therefore strongly advised to keep HEPES-containing solutions in darkness as much as possible to prevent oxidation.
+Lepe-Zuniga et al. reported an unwanted photochemical process wherein HEPES catalyzes a reaction with riboflavin when exposed to ambient light to produce hydrogen peroxide.
+This is not a problem in bicarbonate-based cell culture buffers.
+It is therefore strongly advised to keep solutions containing both HEPES and riboflavin in darkness as much as possible to prevent oxidation.